 Legacy BI Tools: Collect, Manage & Process

-The first kind of data & analytics software, now called Legacy or Traditional BI tools, started in the 1980s to help IT centralize, process and manage large volumes of data with great speed and performance.
+The first data & analytics software, now called Legacy or Traditional BI tools, started in the 1980s to help IT centralize, process and manage large volumes of data with great speed and performance.
 Technical profiles were able to work safely in a powerful enterprise BI platform with strong data governance and a powerful back end.
 Once the data was processed, it would be sent in the form of static reports to business users for analysis, based on their demands.

 However, with bigger demand from the business departments came longer development times from the IT.
 The expert business users started to feel frustrated with the IT’s slow processes, and if the business side were to take hold of these “Legacy Tools” themselves, those tools were generally seen as too complex and too difficult to adopt.

 This is why Modern BI tools came in, in the 2000s.

 Modern BI (Tableau, Power BI, Qlik…) came in with the promise of allowing data analysts in business departments to work on their own data, on easy to use platforms, and without the need for approval by IT.
 These tools were, by design, made to address difficult questions (data exploration) in an easier way, but still required complexity and nuance to be built in the tool to help technical users visualize and explore an unknown data set from every angle possible and find insights.
 The product-market fit is still very strong.